 Nathaniel is a born and raised St. Louis native.
 He began his marching career at Windsor High School in 2003, went on to march at Lindenwood University and study Music Business, and was a founding member of both Intrepid Percussion in 2007 as well as Freedom Percussion in 2010 until aging out in 2011.

-Nathaniel is currently a freelance drill writer and the marketing director and percussion advisor at Bisco Music.
-He hopes to assist in the ever-continuing strengthening of the percussion activity in St. Louis and is thrilled to be back with his Freedom Family for his 3rd year as the Visual Caption Head.
+Nathaniel is currently a freelance drill writer and percussion arranger.
+He is a member of the Innovative Percussion education team, percussion instructor at Francis Howell North High School and a Senior Sales Associate at Music & Arts.
+He hopes to assist in the ever-continuing strengthening of the percussion activity in St. Louis and is thrilled to be back with his Freedom Family for his 4th year as Visual Caption Head.

 Battery Caption Head

 Chris has lived in Fenton, Missouri his entire life.
 After his parents gave him a guitar for his 9th birthday his interest was sparked and he quickly developed a life long passion for music and the arts that follows him to this day.
 Upon his entry into high school Chris joined the concert band, marching band, and winter percussion programs at Rockwood Summit High School.
 By the time he was a senior he played a leadership role in these ensembles and was honored to reach significant competitive success alongside his classmates.